Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: The physical system

 where we check anti-ferromagnetism over all different lattice sites $k$ and $l$.
-The goal of the procedure is to take a ground state with no Rydberg excitations to a ground state with $Z_2$ ordered excitations and expectation value $\langle \hat{O}_{Z_2}\rangle=1$, while maximizing the ground state energy gap to mitigate diabatic excitation.
-Due to the open boundary conditions, atoms found on the edges of the chain experience less of the effect of Rydberg blockade and are therefore more likely to be Rydberg excited than atoms within the chain.
-This means that energetically favorable $Z_2$ ordering of excitations can be identified uniquely in chains with an odd number of lattice sites, but an even number of lattice sites results in a central domain wall after which ordering flips \cite{Bernien_2017}.
-To simplify notation and discussions, here we will focus on odd numbers of spins.
-Also shown in Fig. \ref{fig:Ryd Adiab Sketch} is the path of the adiabatic state preparation simulated in this paper, broken up into a series of three linear ramps that tune $\Omega$ and $\delta$ independently.
+The goal of the procedure is thus to take a ground state with no Rydberg excitations to a ground state with $Z_2$ ordered excitations and expectation value $\langle \hat{O}_{Z_2}\rangle=1$, while maximizing the ground state energy gap to mitigate diabatic excitation.
+Finally in Figure \ref{fig:Ryd Adiab Sketch}(c) we also provide a surface plot of the ground state energy gap $\Delta E_{gr}/V_{dd}$ again as a function of $\Omega/V_{dd}$ and $\delta/V_{dd}>0$, along with a highlighted path taken through this region by the adiabatic protocol.
+The surface plot shows the emergence of a saddle point as $\Delta E_{gr}/V_{dd}$ drops at the transition point to a $Z_2$ ordered ground state, resulting in a critical region where low $\Delta E_{gr}/V_{dd}$ could result in increased excitation during a linear adiabatic ramp.
 The next section will introduce this state preparation in more detail as well as providing results after introducing phase noise to the system.